 I am writing to apply for the programmer position advertised in the Times Union.
-As requested, I am enclosing a completed job application, my certification, my resume, and three references.
+As requested, I enclose a completed job application, my certification, my resume, and three references.

-The opportunity presented in this listing is very appealing to me, and I believe that my strong technical experience and education will make me a very competitive candidate for this position.
-The key strengths that I possess for success in this position include:
+The role is very appealing to me, and I believe that my strong technical experience and education make me a highly competitive candidate for this position.
+My key strengths that would support my success in this position include:

-With a BS degree in Computer Programming, I have a full understanding of the full lifecycle of a software development project.
-I also have experience in learning and excelling at new technologies as needed.
+With a BS degree in Computer Programming, I have a comprehensive understanding of the full lifecycle for software development projects.
+I also have experience in learning and applying new technologies as appropriate.
 Please see my resume for additional information on my experience.

 Thank you for your time and consideration.
 I look forward to speaking with you about this employment opportunity.

-Subject: FirstName LastName - Web Content Manager Position
+Subject: Colleen Warren - Web Content Manager Position

-My responsibilities included the development and management of the site's editorial voice and style, the editorial calendar, and the daily content programming and production of the website.
+My responsibilities have included the development and management of: website editorial voice and style; editorial calendars; and the daily content programming and production for various websites.

-I worked closely with healthcare professionals and medical editors to help them provide the best possible information to a consumer audience of patients.
-Also, I helped physicians learn to utilize their medical content to write user-friendly, readily comprehensible text.
+I have worked closely with healthcare professionals and medical editors to help them to provide the best possible information to a consumer audience of patients.
+I have also helped physicians to use their medical content to write user-friendly and easily comprehensible text.